-8.1 See Appendix 7d- exempt from publication which sets out the costs of site assembly already incurred against originally approved capital provision in 2019.
+8.1 See Appendix 7d to the Executive report- exempt from publication which sets out the costs of site assembly already incurred against originally approved capital provision in 2019.
 As there have been significant increases in inflation and the cost of borrowing since 2019 it will now be necessary to design and tender the car park before a final costs can be agreed to which further approval will be sought in due course.